 The Benefits of Gratitude and 5 Simple Ways to Practice It

 Practising gratitude has been proven to increase happiness levels, reduce stress, and even improve sleep.
 It’s a short and simple way to boost your wellbeing that doesn’t need any fancy equipment, money spent, or a lot of time to spare.
 Turning a gratitude practice into a habit is also one of the easiest habits to stick to – when you know how!
-But how do you practice gratitude every day?
+But how do you cultivate gratitude every day?
 Here are five ways to make it a part of your life.

 First, let’s look at why gratitude is so important.
 Studies have shown that gratitude has many benefits for our health and wellbeing.
 People who practice gratitude generally have higher levels of happiness, as well as lower levels of stress and anxiety.
-Gratitude also has positive effects on our relationships, helping to strengthen our bonds with others.
-Practicing gratitude can also make us more optimistic and increase our connection to others.
+Gratitude may also have positive effects on our relationships, helping to strengthen our bonds with others.
+Practising gratitude can also make us more optimistic and increase our connection to others.
 There have been studies into whether gratitude can help improve mental health conditions too, with some surprising positive benefits.

 It’s important to note, that there’s a big difference between gratitude and toxic positivity.
 Practising gratitude doesn’t mean ignoring all of the bad things or only ever focusing on the good.
 We need a balance of dealing with the bad things in life, but also being grateful for the good things we experience too.
-You can learn more about the difference in my TEDx talk – How to Bounce Back without Burning Out.
+You can learn more about the difference in my TEDx talk – How to Bounce Back Without Burning Out.

-5 Simple ways to practice gratitude
+5 Simple Ways to Practice Gratitude

-So, we know that gratitude is good for our wellbeing, but how do we go about bringing it into everyday life?
+So, we know that gratitude helps our mental and physical health and that it’s good for our wellbeing.
+But how do we go about bringing it into everyday life?
+How can we cultivate an attitude of gratitude?
 One of the best things about practising gratitude is that it can easily be integrated into even the busiest of schedules.
-Here are five simple ways to practice gratitude every day.
+You don’t need a lot of time, money or fancy equipment to express gratitude in your daily life.

 The Anti-Burnout Journal